SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 on a single thread and
 *doesn't* involve concurrent or multithreaded code.

-Conflicting access can happen on a single thread.
-In Swift, there are ways to modify a value that span several lines of code, which means it's possible for other code to be executed in the middle of the modification.
+In Swift, there are ways to modify a value that span several lines of code, making it possible to attempt to access a value in the middle of its own modification.
 Multiple accesses to an area of memory at the same time can produce unpredictable or inconsistent behavior.